aPR0T0/Eklavya-Copter-Control/README.md

 - [x] Vehicle Dynamics
 - [x] Basic of Control Theory
 - [x] How to an effective markdown (With the cheat sheets)

+## Project Implementation on Ubuntu 20.04 for ROS NOETIC